Perkedel Tempe: Indonesian Tempeh Fritters

 So try these fritters.
 They’re pretty easy and straightforward to make.
 And they make a nice side dish among your Indonesian food spread.
 You can also enjoy the fritters as savory snacks.
 That’s what we often do in my household.

-Apart from tempeh, you also need spring onions/ scallions, garlic powder, ground coriander, ground black pepper, chilies, eggs, plain flour/ all-purpose flour, and some cooking oil to fry.
+Apart from tempeh, you also need spring onions/scallions, garlic powder, ground coriander, ground black pepper, chilies, eggs, plain flour/all-purpose flour, and some cooking oil for frying.

-You can get the tempeh from Asian shops in Chinatown or Amazon online.
+You can get tempeh from Asian shops in Chinatown or from Amazon.
 Or, if you feel rather creative, you can try making it yourself.

 As for chilies, you can omit them if you are not keen on them.
 Likewise, you can add more chilies if you prefer your fritters to be spicier.
-Unless you want to enjoy your Perkedel Tempe, the way the Indonesians do is by having it with fresh whole chilies or chili sauce.
+Unless you want to enjoy your Perkedel Tempe the way Indonesians do, have it with fresh whole chilies or chili sauce.

 And if you don’t have fresh chilies, you can always substitute them with red chili powder or dried chili flakes.